 April 22nd is Earth Day the annual celebration to inspire awareness about pollution and appreciation for protecting the health of the environment.
 This is a great reason to get outside, especially if you’ve had a long winter.
 I know we could probably all enjoy a little fresh air and sunshine today.
 Hopefully, your weather is cooperating.

-The 2022 theme is “Invest In Our Planet,” focusing on accelerating solutions to combat climate change.
+The 2024 theme is “Planet vs. Plastics,” focusing on raising awareness of the health risks of plastics and phase out single-use plastics and also calling for a 60% reduction in plastic production by 2040..
 This modern environmental movement started back in 1970.
 Originally a grassroots movement, Earth Day eventually gained enough public support to pave the way for the Environmental Protection Agency (EPA) and contributed to the passage of several environmental laws, including the Clean Air Act, the Water Quality Improvement Act, and the Endangered Species Act.

-You can find many organizations hosting free environmentally-focused webinars and other online learning programs for children.
-Also, there are many in-person events scheduled after many activities were strictly virtual last year.
+Many organizations host free environmentally-focused webinars and other online learning programs for children.
+Also, many in-person events are scheduled after many activities were strictly virtual last year.

 You can do this on Earth Day, or turn it into Earth Week or more at your house and spread out the reading and activities over the next couple of days!